So, Marie, from somewhere (I suspect the US considering the question) asked the following thing:

 So, I didn’t react at all.
 I just pretended that it never happened, and moved on with the conversation and with my life (we did stay friends for a while despite that unfortunate non-conversation).

 A little while after this episode, I finally understood what had happened.
 She thought that French people said “Ooh la la” all the time, so she said it to impress me or something along the lines of “see, I know the expression, ain’t you proud of me?”
-She must have been extremely disappointed by my lack of reaction.
+My lack of reaction must have seriously disappointed her.

 Now, onto the answer of Marie’s question(s):